Property tax - frequently asked questions

 Property owners who have not received a tax bill by the first week of June can request a copy of the bill.

-You can also change the mailing address that your property tax bill and assessment are sent to.
+You can also change the mailing address for your property tax bill and assessment notice.

 The City of Calgary offers a variety of property tax payment options to pay The City directly or through your bank.
 Credit cards cannot be used to pay property tax.

 The Tax Instalment Payment Plan (TIPP) is a popular program that allows you to pay your property tax on a monthly basis instead of making one payment in June.
 Your payment automatically comes out of your chequing account the first day of every month, making paying your property tax easier.

 Have you moved recently?
 Make sure you update your property roll number when you make a payment through your bank.

 Visit calgary.ca/propertytax to view this year's property tax key dates, including the mailing due date, as well as the late penalty amounts and dates.

 I filed a complaint against my assessment with the Assessment Review Board.
 Do I still have to pay my taxes by the due date?

 Yes.
 If you have filed a complaint against your assessment you must still pay your taxes by the due date to avoid a late payment penalty.

 If the Assessment Review Board (LARB or CARB) or Court of Queen's Bench or Municipal Government Board makes a decision on your complaint that results in a lower tax levy, the reduction is credited to the tax account.
 If this tax reduction results in a credit balance, interest is paid on the municipal portion.
 A refund cheque is issued for accounts with a credit balance greater than $25 (credits of less than $25 will remain on the account.)